puppetlabs-toy-chest/puppet-module-tool/README.markdown

 Developing or submitting patches
 --------------------------------

-You need the following RubyGems to run the test suite: mocha, rspec.
+You need the following RubyGems to run the test suite: `mocha`, `rspec`.

 You can run the tests with: